XodoDocs/itext-legacy-tmc-techblog/pdfchain/blockchain_2_pager_js_08_25_2017.md

 	blockchain.put(inputFile);
 ```

-retrieving document information from the blockchain
+Retrieving document information from the blockchain

 ```java
 	IBlockChain mc = new MultiChain(